antonfirsov/docs/2023/09-Sep/the-convenience-of-dotnet/the-convenience-of-dotnet.md

 A key takeaway is that there is no clear break between convenient and control patterns in these lists.
 The end of one convenience pattern overlaps with the start of the next control pattern.
 One person's convenience is another's control.
 That's the definition of a spectrum.

+## Convenience starts with choice

+You might wonder why we need all these APIs.
+They all do the same thing, right?
+The first is that each of these options is the right tool for the job in different circumstances and is convenient for that circumstance.
+In fact, the .NET developer community consistently requests a broad sprectrum of APIs from us and we're happy to deliver them.
+The second is that we had to build the low-level APIs in order to make the high-level ones.
+It's a lot like towers of lego blocks.
+In theory, we could have exposed only the high-level APIs by making all the low-level ones private, but that's neither desirable nor practical in the general case.

+Some developer stacks primarily expose high-level APIs that are built on native code libraries, but are missing useful lower-level APIs.
+The native code libraries are often written in a way that makes it impractical to expose the lower-level APIs to a managed language, so they are not.
+That's quite limiting.
+With .NET, we have a strong philosophy that the library functionality we build should be written in C#, which means that both high- and low-level APIs are available for you to use.
+It also means you can read the code of all the APIs you use in C# (on GitHub), like the [`File` class](https://github.com/dotnet/runtime/blob/main/src/libraries/System.Private.CoreLib/src/System/IO/File.cs).

+Of course, there are places where we haven't exposed all of the layers; every new API we expose is something we'll have effectively forever, and requires design and direct testing and maintenance and documentation and compatibility constraints and so on.
+We're thus selective in which layers we expose when, and are constantly re-evaluating whether additional support should be exposed.
+The previously mentioned `File.ReadAllText`, for example, has been around for many, many years, whereas the cited `RandomAccess.Read` was only recently introduced.
+Our long-term trend has been to make lower-level APIs available where there is a compelling case.

 ## Convenience enables collaboration

 The .NET libraries exposes a broad set of functionality for you to use.
 In many cases (like with the `File` type), much of the related functionality is exposed in one place and designed to work as a larger coherent system.
 That means you can use more convenient APIs in one part of your code and higher-control APIs elsewhere and it can all be made to work together, nicely.